 Where to stay in Wroclaw

-Wroclaw is very walkable, so if only you stay around the center you will be just fine.
+Wroclaw is very walkable, so if only you stay around the centre you will be just fine.
+Wroclaw also great variety of accommodations from affordable hostels to beautiful riverside hotels.

 I stayed at Grandpa’s Hostel in the Nadodrze district and liked it very much there.
 I enjoyed the lower price as it was not in the center, but it took me only about 15 minutes to get to the heart of Wroclaw.
 The hostel is really cool, clean and has an awesome kitchen and living space.